AdrianoMoura/GameBoyCameraJS/README.md

 - Open the `index.html` file in your browser to start the webcam feed.
 - The live video feed from your webcam will be processed to emulate the GameBoy Camera aesthetic.
+- Click on the camera icon to capture an image
+- Click on the arrows to change the color palette

 ## How It Works